 - Status (Keep, Delete, Edit, New)

-Of all these headings, we think that “Status” is the most important.
-The information in this column tells you exactly how much material you’ll be deleting, how much you have to re-write to get it up-to-par with your fancy new intranet, and what holes you may have in your existing content.
+Status is likely the most important heading.
+The information here tells you exactly how much material you’ll delete, how much to rewrite, and what content holes you may have.

-We provide ThoughtFarmer clients with a custom, proprietary content audit spreadsheet, but you can find good free content inventory templates, such as this downloadable content inventory spreadsheet template from Donna Spencer of MaadMob.
+We often provide our clients with a content audit spreadsheet that is customized to their specific needs.
+However, you can find good free content inventory templates, such as this downloadable content inventory spreadsheet template from Donna Spencer of MaadMob.

-A “content repository” is just a place where files and pages live, either your current intranet, a shared network drive, or even printed binders.
-A content repository is any place that houses information you may want to move to your new intranet.
+A content repository is any place that houses information you want to move to your new intranet.

-It may seem like a no-brainer that you need to locate all your content repositories, but sometimes people assume only content from a specific site or repository will be migrated, or they don’t know about other repositories.
+It may seem obvious to locate all your content repositories, but sometimes we assume only content from a specific site or repository is migrated.
+Or, we don’t know about other repositories.

-This step is all about scope.
-Perhaps you know for sure that you’ll migrate content from the old intranet to the new one, but what about content on Shared Drives?
-Is there content in the HRIS (Human Resources Information System) that might better belong on your new intranet or vice versa?
+Migrating content from an old intranet to a new one maybe obvious, but what about content on Shared Drives?
+Is there content in the HRIS (Human Resources Information System) that might be more suited on your new intranet?
 What other computer systems does the company have that may house important content?

-Here you’ve got to balance your stakeholder engagement strategy with very practical concerns.
-A content inventory (the cataloguing of content) and the ensuing audit (should it stay or should it go?) can take time and your stakeholders may not have much of that.
-In some companies just one person, usually the intranet project manager, completes the entire content inventory and even the audit itself.
+A content inventory and the ensuing audit (should it stay or should it go?) can take time.
+In some companies just one person (typically the intranet project manager) completes the entire content inventory and even the audit itself.

-However, a potential pitfall to this tactic is that the intranet manager may have very little familiarity with much of the content and will be unclear on whether it is in good condition, needs to be edited, or could be deleted.
+However, the intranet manager may be unfamiliar with much of the content and may be unclear on whether it is in good condition, or requires editing or deleting.

-Alternately if you involve several active stakeholders then you can spread out the burden inventory, improve the quality of the results and build increased intranet project engagement and ownership amongst your content owner group.
+Alternatively if you involve several active stakeholders, you can spread out the burden inventory.
+This will improve the quality of the results and build engagement and ownership amongst your content owner group.

-You may find that the intranet project manager has to complete the content inventory alone.
-In becomes extra important to actively engage with stakeholders to audit the content and make decisions about what to delete, migrate and update.
+In those cases where the intranet project manager has to complete the content audit alone, it becomes critical to involve stakeholders to audit the content and make decisions about what to delete, migrate, and update.

 STEP 5: Start listing content in the content inventory spreadsheet